Discrete Yamabe problem for polyhedral surfaces: Introduction

-\end{definition} \emph{Discrete Yamabe problem} asks if for every PL-metric there exists a discrete conformally equivalent one with constant discrete Gaussian curvature.
-It can be answered affirmatively by the following theorem. \begin{theorem}[Discrete uniformization theorem] For every PL-metric~$d$ on a marked surface~$(S,V)$, there exists a discrete conformally equivalent PL-metric~$\tilde{d}$ such that the piecewise flat surface~$(S,V,\tilde{d})$ has constant discrete Gaussian curvature. \end{theorem} The proof of Theorem~\ref{thm:main} presented here is variational in nature.
-We translate the problem into a non-convex optimization problem with inequality constraints, which we solve using a classical theorem from calculus. \\\\ The PL-metric~$\tilde{d}$ of constant curvature from Theorem~\ref{thm:main} is, in general, not unique. \\\\ \emph{Discrete conformal equivalence} for piecewise flat surfaces with a fixed triangulation was introduced by Martin Ro\v{c}ek and Ruth Williams~\cite{RocekWilliams}, and Feng Luo~\cite{luo}, and is a straightforward discretization of the conformal equivalence on smooth surfaces.
+The discrete Gaussian curvature shares the following characteristic properties with the smooth Gaussian curvature: it is defined intrinsically, it satisfies the Gauss-Bonnet formula, and it scales by a factor of~$\frac{1}{r^2}$ upon a global rescaling of the metric by factor~$r$.
+The latter characteristic is perhaps of the biggest contribution, since the formula most commonly used for discrete Gaussian curvature --- the angle defect --- is scaling invariant. \\\\ \emph{Discrete Yamabe problem} asks if for every PL-metric there exists a discrete conformally equivalent one with constant discrete Gaussian curvature.
+It can be answered affirmatively by the following theorem. \begin{theorem2}[Discrete uniformization theorem] For every PL-metric~$d$ on a marked surface~$(S,V)$, there exists a discrete conformally equivalent PL-metric~$\tilde{d}$ such that the piecewise flat surface~$(S,V,\tilde{d})$ has constant discrete Gaussian curvature. \end{theorem2} The proof of Theorem~\ref{thm:main} presented here is variational in nature.
+We translate the problem into a non-convex optimization problem with inequality constraints, which we solve using a classical theorem from calculus. \\\\ The PL-metric~$\tilde{d}$ of constant curvature from Theorem~\ref{thm:main} is, in general, not unique. \\\\ \emph{Discrete conformal equivalence} for piecewise flat surfaces with a fixed triangulation was introduced by Martin Ro\v{c}ek and Ruth Williams \cite{RocekWilliams}, and Feng Luo~\cite{luo}, and is a straightforward discretization of the conformal equivalence on smooth surfaces.
 Recall that two Riemannian metrics~$g$ and~$\tilde{g}$ on a surface~$S$ are conformally equivalent if there exists a smooth function~$u$ on~$S$ such that

 To discretize conformal equivalence, triangulate the piecewise flat surface~$(S,V,d)$ such that~$V$ is the set of vertices and every edge~$e\in E$ is a geodesic.
 The metric~$d$ is then uniquely determined by the edge lengths